doctrine/annotations/UPGRADE.md

 # Upgrade to 2.0

+# FileCacheReader removed

+`Doctrine\Common\Annotations\FileCacheReader` has been removed.
+Please use Doctrine Cache adapter instead.

 ## Namespace changed to Doctrine\Annotations

 Namespace of this library has been changed from `Doctrine\Common\Annotations` to `Doctrine\Annotations`.